Image: FASHION Magazine

 Also, a new clothing line owned by two sisters Tuallah and Ruby sold some white maxi cardigan that was designed with cannabis leaf prints for $480 each.
 Handbags designers are also not left out of this new movement in the fashion industry, for instance, renowned handbag designer, Gelareh Mizrahi created a peacemaker clutch purse designed with a black and green cannabis leaf and sold for $595.

 During the spring, Tweed, a micro-cannabis brand hosted its first cannabis fashion show at the Toronto Men’sFashion Week.
-38 different looks were sent to the runway from fashion designers such as NICO, WRKDEPT,
+38 different looks were sent to the runway from fashion designers such as NICO, WRKDEPT, RHOWAN James, Shelli Oh and many more.
+The major aim of having this cannabis-infused wears displayed at the runways was to create unique of building a strong relationship between the Cannabis Industry and the fashion world.

 Indeed, cannabis fashion is gradually reaching new heights as the clothing’s and fashion accessories made with cannabis are continually being updated and redefined to meet the needs of the new generation of consumers.
 In addition, the legalization of cannabis is helping shed the stigma against its users, which has also evolved in new designs.